cmu-lib/dhlg/pages/pages-root-folder/global-resources/DH-Community/Journals.md

 specific topic of broader interest.
 Scholars from various fields are expected not to dispense with the robes  of their specialty but to allow their disciplinary expertise to make an  impact beyond its customary bounds.

+[**The Journal for the History of Knowledge**](https://journalhistoryknowledge.org/) is an open access, peer-reviewed journal devoted to the history of knowledge in its broadest sense.
+This includes the study of science, but also of indigenous, artisanal, and other types of knowledge as well as the history of knowledge developed in the humanities and social sciences.
+Special attention is paid to interactions and processes of demarcation between science and other forms of knowledge.
+Contributions may deal with the history of concepts of knowledge, the study of knowledge making practices and institutions and sites of knowledge production, adjudication, and legitimation (including universities).
+Contributions which highlight the relevance of the history of knowledge to current policy concerns (for example, by historicizing and problematizing concepts such as the "knowledge society") are particularly welcome.

 [**Journal of the Association for Information Science and Technology**](http://onlinelibrary.wiley.com/journal/10.1002/%28ISSN%291097-4571)